 What Constitutes Conversational Italian?

-So what exactly does it mean to be “conversational”?
-The Common European Framework for Reference of Languages provides us with some guidelines.
+The Common European Framework for Reference of Languages provides some guidelines on how “conversational” should be defined.

-It shows that we can be minimally conversational in a language at even the lowest level.
+Essentially, it says you can be considered conversational in a language even if your mastery of it is at the lowest level.
 Think of babies and their limited—but useful—vocabularies.

-But just how many words do you really need to be conversant?
-Like, in an actual narrowed-down, tangible goal number?
+But how many words do you really need to be conversant—like an actual, narrowed-down and tangible number?

-The truth is, there really is no one-size-fits-all vocabulary goal that determines if you’re conversational in a language.
+The truth is, there’s no one-size-fits-all vocabulary goal that determines if you’re conversational in a language.

 It pretty much depends on how in-depth a speaker believes conversations should be.